 Albuquerque the largest city in New Mexico; it is, actually, a large, high desert metropolis, often overshadowed by Santa Fe lying in the north.

-Albuquerque actually has a lot of things to offer like an amazing scenery, rich history, and even a magical hot-air balloon fiesta in the fall.
+Albuquerque has a lot of things to offer like amazing scenery, rich history, and even a magical hot-air balloon fiesta in the fall.

-Also, it’s often forgotten or overlooked, but Albuquerque has a vibrant arts and cultural attraction scene.
+Also, it’s often forgotten or overlooked, but Albuquerque has vibrant arts and cultural attraction scene.